 Our American Story - A lesson telling major events of the time period of the unit.
-These lessons include, for example, "Thirteen American Colonies," "The Civil War," and "President Roosevelt and the New Deal."
+These lessons include, for example, "Europeans and Native Nations Meet on the West Coast," "Putting America Back Together," and "President Roosevelt and the New Deal."

 God's Wonders - A lesson about an amazing creation God placed in America that relates to the unit's time period.
 For example, students learn about Yellowstone after the Civil War, when it became a National Park; and they learn about the Black Hills in the unit on the 1920s, when work on Mount Rushmore began.

 An American Landmark - A lesson about an important site in American history that relates to the unit's time period.
-For example, students learn about The Gateway Arch during the unit that covers Lewis and Clark, and they learn about The Statue of Liberty and Ellis Island during the time of major immigration around 1900.
+For example, students learn about the Erie Canal during the early 1800s, and they learn about integration at Little Rock Central High School during the 1950s.

 An American Biography - A lesson about a person who lived during the time period being studied.
-For example, the Cherokee man Sequoyah is featured in a unit on the early 1800s, and baseball star Jackie Robinson is featured in the unit on life after World War II.
+For example, First Lady Abigail Adams is featured in a unit on the early 1800s, and baseball star Jackie Robinson is featured in the unit on life after World War II.

 Daily Life - A lesson about how certain people lived and worked during the time period of the unit.
 For example, when studying the colonial period, students learn about colonial craftsmen and merchants, and when studying World War II, they learn about life on the home front.
-Several lessons also look at daily life for Native Americans in different parts of the country.
+Several lessons also highlight daily life for members of native nations in different parts of the country.